 The first question most people have is, “Can you compost diapers for use in the garden?”
 The answer would be yes and no.

 The inside of disposable diapers is made of a combination of fibers which will, in normal conditions, break down into effective, usable compost for a garden.
-The problem is not with the diapers themselves, but rather with the contents deposited on them.
+The problem is not with the diapers themselves,

 Human waste (as with dogs and cats) is filled with bacteria and other pathogens that spread disease, and the average compost pile doesn’t get hot enough to kill these organisms.
 Compost made with diapers is safe to use for flowers, trees and bushes, if they’re kept away from other plants, but never in a food garden.

 How to Compost a Diaper

 If you have a compost pile and landscaping plants, you’ll reduce the amount of trash you produce by composting your disposable diapers.
 Only compost the wet diapers; those with solid waste should go in the trash as usual.

 Wait until you have two or three days worth of wet diapers to compost.
 Wear gloves and hold a diaper over your compost pile.
 Tear down the side from the front toward the back.
 The side will open up and the fluffy interior will fall onto the pile.